artefactual-labs/enduro/website/content/en/docs/development/environment.md

     # Build and run
     make run

-    # Since `run` is the default, you can just type
-    make

 If you are looking for a source-code editor, Visual Studio Code has great Go support.
 It uses the official language server, [gopls][gopls], which is it not